 Repairing Your iPad

 One of the most common reasons why an iPad experiences charging problems is because it was recently exposed to water or another liquid.
-That liquid can permanently damage the connectors inside your iPad’s Lightning port, making it impossible to charge.
+That liquid can permanently damage the connectors inside your iPad’s charging port, making it impossible to charge.

 Your iPad is charging again!
 Next time your iPad won’t charge, you’ll know exactly how to fix the problem.
 Don’t forget to share this article on social media, or leave us a comment down below to let us know the reason why your iPad was not charging.